jensprog/1dv610-L2/DEVELOPER.md

 1. Fork the repository https://github.com/jensprog/1dv610-L2.git

-2. Run the command below (insert your Github account name instead of <your-username>) to your local machine so you can work on your own copy.
+2. Run the command below (insert your Github account name instead of "your-username") to your local machine so you can work on your own copy.

 ```bash
 git clone https://github.com/your-username/1dv610-L2.git